argoproj-labs/argocd-operator/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+> if your feature request is a large change and requires a formal proposal or design doc, please read the docs for [contributing](https://github.com/argoproj-labs/argocd-operator/blob/master/docs/developer-guide/contributing.md) first.
+You may need to submit an additional Pull Request using the [enhancement proposal template](https://github.com/argoproj-labs/argocd-operator/blob/master/docs/proposals/001-proposal-template.md).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]